polterguy/polterguy.github.io/documentation/magic.data.common/index.md

-# The common data adapter parts of Magic
+# magic.data.common

-This is the generic data adapter, that transform dynamically from a lambda node structure into SQL, and polymorphistically invokes your specialised data adapter, resulting in SQL statements executed towards your database type of choice.
-In addition, it contains helper slots to give you more _"raw"_ database access, and also slots to help you open database connections, create transactions, execute SQL, etc.
+The magic.data.commonproject is the generic data adapter, that transform dynamically from a lambda node structure into SQL, and polymorphistically invokes your specialised data adapter, resulting in SQL statements executed towards your database type of choice.
+In addition, it contains helper slots to give you more _"raw"_ database access, in addition to slots helping you to open database connections, create transactions, execute SQL, etc.

-## [sql.*] slots
+## How to use [sql.*]

 These slots never executes SQL towards your data adapter, but rather simply generates your SQL, and returns the results of the SQL generation process back to you.
-They're mostly intended for debugging purposes, and/or learning purposes, and can be interchanged with their **[data.xxx]** equivalent, and/or their **[mysql.xxx]**/**[mssql.xxx]**/**[pgsql.xxx]** equivalent, etc. In this documentation we will mostly be using these slots, but you can substitute our usage of these slots with for instance **[data.xxx]** if you wish to actually execute some SQL towards your database adapter of choice.
+They're mostly intended for debugging purposes, and/or learning purposes, and can be interchanged with their **[data.xxx]** equivalent, and/or their **[mysql.xxx]**/**[mssql.xxx]**/**[pgsql.xxx]** equivalent, etc. You can substitute these slots with for instance **[data.xxx]** if you wish to actually execute some SQL towards your database adapter of choice.

-## [data.*] slots
+## How to use [data.*]

 All of the **[data.xxx]** slots are actually just polymorphistically evaluating your specialised adapter's slots, such as for instance **[data.connect]**, that will invoke **[mysql.connect]** if this is your default